 Since the wind varies during the race, it is sometimes necessary to shorten the course to keep within the time limits.
 For a window or points race the course can be shortened so that competitors can finish passing either way through the line i.e. finishing a complete lap (to enable average lapping) or part of a lap.

 After the lead boat has reached or passed the last mark, display the "S" flag and make two sound signals.
 Do this from the safety boat if that is going to form the line with the next mark.
+(To shorten a specific class only, fly their flag below the "S").
 Finish the boats as they cross the finish line.
 Make sure you record the actual time.

 After all the boats have finished, calculate their corrected race time under handicap using the Portsmouth Number for each class.
 Corrected Time = Elapsed Time × 1000 / Handicap.
-The PY numbers in this handbook should be used.
+The PY numbers are provided in the race box.